Skip to content

 MADAM-RAG retrieval-dominated (-1.8 pp content)

-For three of four architectures the failure is at generation, not retrieval — so defensive prompting at generation, not retriever hardening, is the higher-leverage intervention.
+For three of four architectures the failure is at generation, not retrieval.
+So defensive prompting at generation, not retriever hardening, is the more effective intervention.

-Agentic RAG's loop is a specific liability: the agent echoes the framing in 63% of incorrect responses — reasoning amplifies adversarial framing rather than filtering it.
-Independent ReAct work shows the same direction (Benchmarking Poisoning Attacks against RAG, 2025).
+Agentic RAG's loop is a specific liability.
+The agent echoes the framing in 63% of incorrect responses, so the reasoning amplifies adversarial framing rather than filtering it.
+Independent ReAct work points the same way (Benchmarking Poisoning Attacks against RAG, 2025).

 Binary accuracy hides the safety profile.
-Korn's taxonomy, safest to most dangerous, runs CORRECT_WITH_DETECTION → CORRECT → HEDGING → UNKNOWN → INCORRECT.
-Under CorruptRAG-AK, vanilla RAG dominates INCORRECT — confident wrong answers, no distrust signal.
-MADAM-RAG dominates HEDGING (52.2%) and UNKNOWN — errors avoided by refusing to answer, a different failure mode, not robustness (Korn, 2026).
+Korn's taxonomy runs from safest to most dangerous: CORRECT_WITH_DETECTION → CORRECT → HEDGING → UNKNOWN → INCORRECT.
+Under CorruptRAG-AK, vanilla RAG mostly returns INCORRECT — confident wrong answers, with no distrust signal.
+MADAM-RAG mostly returns HEDGING (52.2%) and UNKNOWN.
+It avoids errors by refusing to answer, which is a different failure mode, not robustness (Korn, 2026).

 graph TD